0273574/0273574/README.md

 I made this project just for fun, and there are some things I made by myself/

-Skills: HTML / CSS / C++ / PYTHON / PHP
+Skills: HTML / CSS / C++ / PYTHON / PHP / JAVASCRIPT / WORDPRESS

-- 🔭 I’m currently working on portfolio
-- 🌱 I’m currently learning ReactJS
 - 📫 How to reach me: rusin.kacper.2006@gmail.com